This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Start with small distractions and build up to more noise and more motion slowly.

 The final step!
-Well, I say it’s the final step, but you really should start doing this from step 9 onwards as soon as they’re willing to lie in the crate.
+Well, I say it’s the final step, but you really should start doing this from step 9 onward as soon as they’re willing to lie in the crate.

 How To Crate Train A Puppy At Night